shakebugs/shake-docs/docs/ios/install/setup-spm.md

 >Learn how to add Shake to your iOS app using Swift Package Manager.

+## Create a new app on Dashboard

+Visit your [Shake Dashboard](https://app.shakebugs.com) and add a new Native iOS app by clicking the *Add new app* button or from *Top navbar → App → ... → Add new app*.
+Once you're done, you're ready to proceed with the steps below.

 ## Install the Shake Package

 Select *File → Swift Packages → Add Package Dependency*.
 Enter the Shake repository URL when prompted: